cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 The reason is that rejection sampling procedures are difficult to implement in constant time, and later well-meaning "optimizations" may silently render an implementation non-constant-time.
+This means that any hash\_to\_field function based on rejection sampling would be incompatible with constant-time implementation.

 ## Security considerations {#hashtofield-sec}